SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 Helm | 2.14.13 (Linux)
 kubectl | 1.15.0

-NOTE: Helm 3 compatibility is in the early stages and is not fully tested or supported.
-Please refer to this [guide](docs/Helm3.md) for more information on Helm 3.
-We recommend you thoroughly test the use of Helm 3 in your pre-production environments before use.

 The following matrix displays the tested package versions for our Helm chart.

 Sumo Logic Helm Chart | Prometheus Operator | Fluent Bit | Falco  | Metrics Server